Complex care nursing is increasingly recognised as being vital for supporting people with a range... Read more...

 Consider how you can make all the necessary accommodations for all disabilities in your provision of care.
 For example, for those with reduced vision, can you provide materials in braille?

 Try not to make judgements about clients based on their age.

 For example, you should not assume that because a client is over the age of 90 that they will struggle to remember things they have been told.

 So, how can you promote equality and diversity in your care organisation?

-- An organisation equality and diversity policy should be created (if there isn’t already one in place) and you should also make sure other policies and procedures are non-discriminatory
+- Create an organisation diversity and inclusion policy (if there isn’t already one in place) and make sure other policies and procedures are non-discriminatory

-- Everyone on your team needs to be aware of - and trained in - the legislation attached to equality and diversity, understand its principles, and be able to deploy it in practice
+- Make learning and development around diversity and inclusion a priority.
+Train everyone on your team in the legislation attached to equality and diversity.
+Make sure they understand its principles and are able to deploy it in practice

-- You must also provide them with all means necessary to stop inequality and discrimination in the care environment - whether that be a designated equality and diversity ambassador who they can approach or online systems to report other employees
+- Provide staff a designated equality and diversity ambassador who they can approach, or online systems to report other employees

 - Promote a non-judgemental policy whereby employees will not allow their own beliefs to affect their work

 - Encourage reflective practice in your workplace.
 Employees can consider their behaviour, reflect on any unconscious bias they may hold, and find places to improve

 - Respect individual requirements and develop tailored care plans

 How can uRosterCare help to promote equality and diversity in adult care?